lguzzon-scratchbook/gdb/docs/GDB-API-Reference.md

 ---

 ### GenosRTC API Reference

+> **Note:** All features described in this section are available only when the database is initialized with the `{ rtc: true }` option, as this enables the GenosRTC module.

 Every `GDB` object includes a `db.room` object, powered by the internal **GenosRTC** module, for real-time peer-to-peer communication.